 If he grants an injunction, Crabtree’s ruling “would apply only to enjoin the DOL from enforcing Revised PTE 84-24 as it relates to fixed indexed annuities,” Sweeney explained.
 “The fiduciary rule and the BIC Exemption would proceed on schedule.”

-If it survived a likely appeal by the DOL, such a ruling would mean FIAs would continue to be sold under PTE 84-24, as in the tentative rule.
+If it survived a likely appeal by the DOL, such a ruling would mean FIAs would be sold under PTE 84-24, as in the tentative rule.

 Proving irreparable harm is the key to winning an injunction.
 Market Synergy distributes FIAs and other insurance products through 11 IMO network members.
 Collectively, Market Synergy and these network members were responsible for approximately $15 billion of FIA sales in 2015.